lowcoder-org/lowcoder/server/api-service/README.md

 # Server Setup

-This document explains how to start Openblocks server locally.
+This document explains how to start Lowcoder server locally.

 ## System Prerequisites